 Integrated with AWS Organizations

 AWS SSO is integrated with AWS Organizations, enabling you to select one or more accounts from your organization and grant users access to these accounts.
 No additional configuration is required in the individual accounts.
 With just a few clicks, you can grant users access to all of the AWS accounts being used for an application or by a team.

 Using AWS Single Sign-On (SSO), you can manage SSO access for multiple AWS accounts centrally.
 When users sign in to their personalized user portals, they will see all of their assigned roles in AWS accounts in one place.

 With AWS SSO, you can also centrally manage users’ permissions to AWS resources in your AWS accounts when they access the AWS Management Console through the user portal.
 You can assign users different sets of permission based on common job functions and customize these permissions to meet your specific requirements.
 For instance, you can assign developers full administrative permissions in their test accounts, but only grant them job-specific permissions, such as database or network administrator, in production accounts.

 AWS SSO provides you a directory by default that you can use to create users and organize them in groups within AWS SSO.
 You can create users in AWS SSO by configuring their email address and name.
 When you create a user, by default AWS SSO sends an email to the user so that your users can set their own password.
 Within minutes, you can grant your users and groups permissions to AWS resources in all your AWS accounts as well as many business applications.
 Your users sign in to a user portal with credentials they configured in AWS SSO to access all of their assigned accounts and applications in a single place.

-Microsoft Active Directory integration
+Connects with Microsoft Active Directory

 SAML-enabled application configuration wizard